okeshawarz/prospectus/draft.md

 ## Introduction

+As @stein2019 writes:

+>The force behind these trends is the growing centrality of urban real estate to capital’s global growth strategy.
+The price of land becomes a central economic determinate and a dominant political issue,” Stein wrote.
+“The clunky term ‘gentrification’ becomes a household word and displacement an everyday fact of life.
+Housing becomes a globally traded financial asset, creating the conditions for synchronized bubbles and crashes.

 >Landed property has nothing to do with the actual process of production.
 Its role is confined to the transferring a portion of the produced surplus value from the pockets of capital to its own.
 However, the landlord plays a role in the capitalist process of production... because he appeares as the personification of one of the most essential conditions of production. @marx1991

 >It is no accident that land is called real estate.
-For many centuries the ownership of land has been not just the main but often the only sure basis of power. @jackson1985a
+For many centuries the ownership of land has been not just the main but often the only sure basis of power. @jackson1985

+## Methodology

 ### Notes